Hvad er FN’s Global Compact?

 What is the participation fee?

-The initiative is free for all member companies and organizations of Global Compact Network Denmark.
+The first round of the program is free for all member companies and organizations of Global Compact Network Denmark.

 When does the program start and for how long does it run?